SAP-archive/teched2020-DAT164/exercises/ex4/README.md

 1. Create a new

 ## Summary
 Congratulations!
-You have finished the entire exercise!
-We hope you enjoyed it!
+You have finished the entire exercises!
+We hope you have enjoyed them!